nathanmarz/storm/README.markdown

 ## Running an example with Leiningen

 Install Leiningen by following the installation instructions [here](https://github.com/technomancy/leiningen).
+The storm-starter build uses Leiningen 1.7.1.

 ### To run a Java example: